 - An Azure Resource Manager template for resource provisioning

 - Metadata, like strings, icons, and other marketing collateral

 - Formatting information to display the item in the portal

-Every item published to the Marketplace uses a format called the Azure Gallery Package (azpkg).
-Add deployment or runtime resources (like code, zip files with software, or virtual machine images) to Azure Stack separately, not as part of the Marketplace Item.
+Every item published to the Marketplace uses the Azure Gallery Package (.azpkg) format.
+Add deployment or runtime resources (like code, zip files with software, or virtual machine images) to Azure Stack separately, not as part of the Marketplace item.

 With version 1803 and later, Azure Stack converts images to sparse files when they download from Azure or when you upload custom images.
 This process adds time when adding an image, but saves space and speeds up the deployment of those images.
 Conversion only applies to new images.
 Existing images are not changed.